 Contributing to the development of minds, character, and values, our leadership opportunities allow students to understand their capacity as leaders and to develop and demonstrate those skills at the various grade levels.

-Students in every division are offered a variety of opportunities to participate in leadership role.
 We believe that every student has the capacity for leadership.
-Leadership opportunities include community outreach, buddies to new and younger students, learning buddies, game referees, student ambassadors, and peer tutors.
+Students in every division are offered a variety of opportunities to participate in leadership roles.
+These include community outreach, being buddies to prospective, new and younger students, learning buddies, game referees, peacemakers, student ambassadors, and peer tutors.
 Leadership opportunities grow and develop as children move through the grades.
-Outward Bound, The Shoreline Cleanup, and Right to Play allow our Grades 6-8 students to build character outside traditional classroom activities.
-Our Grade 8 students choose a specific leadership role:
+Outward Bound, the Shoreline Cleanup, and Right to Play allow our Grade 6 - 8 students to build character outside traditional classroom activities.
+Our Grade 8 students additionally have the opportunity to choose a specific leadership role:

 |Assembly Captains||Spirit Captains||Primary Support Team|